 If you're really serious about taking your yoga to the next level(s), sign up for teacher training with Will.
 Maybe it seems a little pricey [not really compared to other trainings], but run, don't walk, to your nearest organ clinic and sell a kidney if necessary to afford this experience.
 It's like one of those MasterCard moments.
 You know, the ones that are Priceless!
 I practiced, studied, and taught yoga for many of my 50 years but I needed guidance to go beyond my limited plateau.
 According to ancient wisdom, when the disciple is ready, the Guru appears.

 In Sanskrit the word "guru" literally means "one who dispels the darkness."

 My yoga future became much brighter when I met my guru, Will.

 Trust me.
 Take the training.
 Prepare to be blessed. ~Jim Rector

-Then, if it looks like this training is a good fit for you then cut and paste The Application into an email,
+If it looks like this training (and tour) is a good fit for you then cut and paste The Application into an email,

 fill it out thoroughly and send to:

 You can also send any questions you may have to the same email.